pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 ## Configure and use the physical import mode

-You can use the following configuration file to execute data import using Physical Import Mode:
+You can use the following configuration file to execute data import using the physical import mode:

 ```toml
 [lightning]